 But it’s not just down to the authorities to remedy the issue: everyone in the supply chain has a role to play.
 From production to its end use in construction, supermarkets, hospitality or automotive sectors, a HFC canister changes hands many times.
 A survey by international NGO the Environmental Investigation Agency (EIA) found that 83% of all workers in the refrigerants value chain know about the illegal trade of HFCs, and 72% have been offered disposable cylinders despite these being banned in Europe since 2007.

-(EFCTC), a coalition of five producers of fluorinated gases, recognises the problem and has set upon raising awareness and finding solutions.
+The European Fluorocarbons Technical Committee (EFCTC), a coalition of five producers of fluorinated gases, recognises the problem and has set upon raising awareness and finding solutions.
 Unfortunately, there is no silver bullet, and the problem is accentuated further through the complexity of, and many different end users in, the value chain.
 It will undoubtedly take collaboration, awareness, and vigilance to effectively crack down on illegal products.
-This is why EFCTC has taken the first steps – first by launching an for reports of suspicious activity and most recently by launching in October 2020 the #SayNoToIllegalHFCs pledge.
+This is why EFCTC has taken the first steps – first by launching an Action Line for reports of suspicious activity and most recently by launching in October 2020 the #SayNoToIllegalHFCs pledge.

 It is an awareness-raising campaign: a way of joining separate industries together under one collective force.
 It is also a commitment: signing the pledge is about taking on corporate or personal responsibility to do what you can to source HFCs through reliable channels.
 At EFCTC, we also see the pledge as a way for businesses to demonstrate to clients and peers in the value chain that they act responsibly and are committed to the highest ethical standards.